Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Miners Rest has 17 active public transport stops.
-These are served by two routes offering a total of 228 weekly passenger trips.
-Residents have good access to transport, with an average distance of 275 meters to the nearest stop.
-Most residents commute outward from this residential area, predominantly using cars (97%).
-On average, there are 1.9 vehicles per dwelling, higher than the regional norm.
-According to the 2021 Census, 14.7% of residents work from home, which may be influenced by COVID-19 conditions.
+Miners Rest has 17 active public transport stops serviced by two routes offering 228 weekly passenger trips.
+Residents have good accessibility to these stops, typically being located 275 meters from the nearest one.
+Most residents commute outward daily.
+Car remains the dominant mode of transportation at 97%.
+Vehicle ownership averages 1.9 per dwelling, higher than the regional average.
+According to the 2021 Census, 14.7% of residents work from home, which may reflect COVID-19 conditions.

-The service frequency is an average of 32 trips per day across all routes, resulting in approximately 13 weekly trips per individual stop.
+Service frequency averages 32 trips per day across all routes, equating to approximately 13 weekly trips per individual stop.

 Frequently Asked Questions - Transport